ernie-image/ernie-image/README.md

 **ERNIE Image** is an open-weight **text-to-image generation model** developed by the **ERNIE-Image Team at Baidu** and released on **April 15, 2026** under the **Apache 2.0 license**.
 The ERNIE Image model is positioned around three headline capabilities: **long-form text rendering inside generated images**, **complex multi-object instruction following**, and **native bilingual Chinese and English prompting**.

-According to the official Hugging Face model card, the ERNIE Image denoiser is an **8B single-stream Diffusion Transformer** called `ErnieImageTransformer2DModel`, with 36 layers, a hidden dimension of 4096, an FFN hidden size of 12288, 32 attention heads, and 128 input/output channels.
+According to the Hugging Face model card, the ERNIE Image denoiser is an **8B single-stream Diffusion Transformer** called `ErnieImageTransformer2DModel`, with 36 layers, a hidden dimension of 4096, an FFN hidden size of 12288, 32 attention heads, and 128 input/output channels.
 The text conditioning vector is 3072-dimensional.
 A dedicated lightweight **Prompt Enhancer** component (`Ministral3ForCausalLM`) can expand short user descriptions into richer, structured visual descriptions before they are passed into the diffusion pipeline.

 ERNIE Image ships in **two variants** on Hugging Face:

 - **ERNIE Image (SFT)** — the quality-oriented base model, typically sampled at ~50 denoising steps with a classifier-free guidance scale of ~4.0.
 - **ERNIE Image Turbo** — a distilled variant trained with **DMD (Distribution Matching Distillation)** and reinforcement learning, designed to match the base model's perceptual quality in **8 sampling steps** at guidance scale ~1.0 — roughly a 6× inference speedup.

-The ERNIE Image public model card states that the 8B DiT runs on a single **24 GB consumer GPU**.
+The ERNIE Image model card states that the 8B DiT runs on a single **24 GB consumer GPU**.
 Community write-ups on Baidu AI Studio additionally discuss 16 GB local setups and reference a "~15.4B total parameter count" figure that includes the text encoder and Prompt Enhancer alongside the 8B diffusion backbone — these community figures should be treated as unverified until cross-checked against a hands-on deployment.

-For the free browser-based demo of the ERNIE Image Turbo variant, see the [official ERNIE Image platform](https://ernie-image.org), which embeds the official `baidu/ERNIE-Image-Turbo` Hugging Face Space.
+For the free browser-based demo of the ERNIE Image Turbo variant, see the [ERNIE Image platform](https://ernie-image.org), which embeds the `baidu/ERNIE-Image-Turbo` Hugging Face Space.

 ---

 ## 🧱 Reported Architecture

-> The technical details below come from the ERNIE Image public configuration files on Hugging Face (`transformer/config.json`, `prompt_enhancer/config.json`, `text_encoder/config.json`) and from the official ERNIE Image model card.
+> The technical details below come from the ERNIE Image public configuration files on Hugging Face (`transformer/config.json`, `prompt_enhancer/config.json`, `text_encoder/config.json`) and from the ERNIE Image model card.
 Items the model card does not disclose are labeled as such.

 ### Diffusion backbone — `ErnieImageTransformer2DModel`